YiSoEasy/docker-hbase/README.md

 ##### 5. limitations
 ```
-1. These code can run multiple hbase containers on only single host.
-I am now working on
+1. These code can run multiple hbase containers in distributed mode
+on only single host.
+I am now working on how to depoly multiple hbase containers
-how to depoly multiple hbase containers on multiple nodes using Kubernetes
+on multiple nodes using Kubernetes

 2. Because of the docker network issues, we need to take care of hbase-site.xml.
-Try to ping hadoop-slave1 from hadoop-master, you can see the real hadoop-slave1 hostname,
+Try to ping hadoop-slave1 from hadoop-master, you can see the real hadoop-slave1
-The real host name may have following format: [$container-name.$network-name]
+hostname, you can see the real host name have following format:
+[$container-name.$network-name]
 Specify hbase.regionserver.hostname in hbase-site.xml, see HBASE-12954
 ```